 - Should you want to visit it separately, the individual ticket prices for an adult are INR 20 for an Indian and INR 50 for a foreign national.
 Camera charges of INR 10 for an Indian and INR 30 for a foreign national are applicable.

 - You can visit this attraction between 9:30 am to 4:30 pm.

 - The Hawa Mahal is within walking distance of City Palace and Jantar Mantar.
 Hence, it is advisable to club your visit with these attractions.
 A composite ticket will definitely work out the best given this.

-- The best time to visit Jaipur is between September to February, when the weather is on your side.
+- The best time to visit Jaipur is from September to February when the weather is on your side.

 - The beautiful Hawa Mahal is lit at night and they say it is amazing then too.
 It might be well worth your time to catch it then as well.
 I missed it, but hope to make up for it the next time.

 - Remember to wear flat shoes as there is plenty of walking and climbing to be done.
 The staircases are quite claustrophobic and hence, a torch for those suffering from fear of dark place is advisable.